verydisco/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/01_Linux_Unix.md

 * [How to install SilverStripe CMS on a Linux Virtual Server](http://www.rosehosting.com/blog/how-to-install-silverstripe-cms-on-a-linux-virtual-server/)

-_If you find further good *nix related installation articles please email these to community+docs@silverstripe.org._
+_If you find further good &ast;nix related installation articles please email these to community+docs@silverstripe.org._